aerosengart/aerosengart.github.io/_posts/2025-05-22-tighter-splash.md

 </details>

 A drawback of this method is that, in practice, it often requires very favorable samples.
 Simulations[^fn-hult] have shown that only in the case of very small variance and very large sample sizes do empirical Bernstein bounds beat Hoeffding.
-In my own explorations, I've found that, even in some seemingly favorable cases, the bound in Eq. \ref{eq:emp-bern-bound} decays faster than Hoeffding for a bit but eventually loses out as $t$ grows large.
+In my own explorations, I've found that, even in some seemingly favorable cases, the bound in Eq. \eqref{eq:emp-bern-bound} decays faster than Hoeffding for a bit but eventually loses out as $t$ grows large.

 <div class="row">
     <div class="column">